Strategic Advantages through Social Responsiveness: The Case of Certified B-Corps

 Available at SSRN: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3627399

 Reverse Migration and Social Entrepreneurship

 While plenty of scholars from different fields (e.g., economics, sociology, psychology, public policy) have studied the trends, reasons, and consequences of migration from developing to developed countries, migration from developed to developing countries has been almost entirely overlooked.
 Although such a form of migration might be smaller in number, it has the potential to play a role in host countries’ social development through the entrepreneurial ventures founded by migrants from developed countries.
-Introducing the term ‘reverse migration’ to refer to this novel phenomenon, I aim to explore its implications in social impact generation and entrepreneurship in developing and least-developed economies.
+Introducing the term ‘reverse migration’ to refer to this novel phenomenon, I explore its implications in social impact generation and entrepreneurship in developing and least-developed economies.

-Unlike immigrants from developing countries, reverse migrants have few co-ethnic ecosystems or co-ethnic immigrants in host countries.
-Hence, reverse migrants are likely to face a range of challenges, in addition to those faced by native and ethnic entrepreneurs.
-The solutions from prior literature do not apply to reverse migrants.
-Yet, these reverse migrants have not only established successful firms in developing countries but have also ensured their effectiveness towards a wide range of social missions.
+Reverse migrants are likely to face a range of challenges, in addition to those faced by native and ethnic entrepreneurs.
+Yet, these reverse migrants have not only established successful firms in developing countries but have also ensured their effectiveness towards a wide range of social and environmental missions.
 I aim to explore this phenomenon and to answer the question, “How do reverse migrants acquire and deploy economic, human, and social capital in their host countries to make the firms both financially viable and socially impactful?”